 Summertime on Kauai, roughly from April-October, means calm ocean conditions on the stunning North Shore.
-During this time, our tours depart from the shore right outside the Princeville Resort.
-From here, we explore the west end of one of the largest fringe-reef systems in the state.
-This complex system of channels and caverns of reef is best explored with a guide; there are so many amazing things to see!
+During this time, our tours depart from either the shore at Koloa Landing or at Anini Beach, depending on weather conditions.
+At Anini Beach, we explore one of the largest fringe-reef systems in the state.
+This spot is a 'nursery' reef which means we see an abundance of baby fish, beautiful coral as well as feeding sea turtles.

 During the winter months on Kauai, roughly from October-April, Reef Guides Hawaii calls Koloa Landing home to its snorkel tours.
 Nestled on the sunny south side of the Island, Koloa landing offers snorkelers vast opportunities to see an abundance of sea life with the comfort of a protected cove.